Programs & Services

 Educational Programming

-LGBT Student Services will offer a variety of educational programs and events throughout the year for the LMU community.
-These events will serve to engage the University community in regular dialogue about the intersection of sexual orientation and gender identity with issues of faith, religion and culture.
-Examples of educational programming that will be sponsored by the office are Coming Out Day events and workshops, TransAction Day events and workshops, and Colloquia focused on religion and sexual orientation.
+LGBT Student Services offers a variety of educational programs and events throughout the year for the LMU community.
+These events serve to engage the university community in regular dialogue about the intersection of sexual orientation and gender identity with issues of faith, religion and culture.
+Examples of educational programming sponsored by the office are Coming Out Day events and workshops, TransAction Day events and workshops, and Colloquia focused on religion and sexual orientation.

 Social Programming

-LGBT Student Services will offer a variety of social programs and events throughout the year for the LMU community.
-These events will serve to engage students in building community with one another in a fun and social environment.
+LGBT Student Services offers a variety of social programs and events throughout the year for the LMU community.
+These events engage students in building community with one another in a fun and social environment.
 Examples of social programming that will be sponsored by the office are the LGBT Mixer, GayLA, and OUTSpoken: Open Mic Nights.

-The LGBT Student Services will offer undergraduate students a LGBT Student Getaway.
-During the retreat, students will make new friends, build community, experience personal growth, explore leadership opportunities and get energized for campus activities.
-We will discuss what brings us together within the LGBTQIA+ community and how our different experiences and identities create spaces for ally-building and activism.
+The LGBTSS offers a Student Getaway retreat, suring which students make new friends, build community, experience personal growth, explore leadership opportunities and get energized for campus activities.
+Students discuss what brings them together and how their different experiences and identities create spaces for ally-building and activism.

 LGBT Saturdays of Service